-- Supervise students in the field while supervision staff finishes with search and rescue - Assist TAS 14, 16 & 18 to collect all Attendance Rosters & Injury and Missing Person Report to give to PI Chief - Ensures the care and safety of all students on campus and the safe release to parents/guardians - Monitors the safety and well-being of the students and the staff in the assembly area - Oversees and manages the activities provided for the students and others left on campus as long as necessary - Once supervision staff finishes with search and rescue, all student managers will report to their second post: - Oversees Dispute Tables (K-8 Middle School Assistant Principal & 9-12 Assistant Principal - Curriculum) - Location: Blue Cafeteria Tables. - Office staff will send any family members who are picking up students and are not listed on the emergency card or who simply can't provide any form of ID.
-Families will dispute this matter at this station. - Traffic Control (K-8 Elementary Assistant Principal) Location: Quad - Will assist with escorting students who are being released to their parents and exit them through the exit gate.
+- Supervise students in the field while supervision staff finishes with search and rescue - Assist campus supervision to collect all Attendance Rosters & Injury and Missing Person Report to give to PI Chief - Ensures the care and safety of all students on campus and the safe release to parents/auardians - Monitors the safety and well-being of the students and the staff in the assembly area - Oversees and manages the activities provided for the students and others left on campus as long as necessary - Once supervision staff finishes with search and rescue, all student managers will report to their second post: - Oversees Dispute Tables - Office staff will send any family members who are picking up students and are not listed on the emergency card or who simply can't provide any form of ID.
+Families will dispute this matter at this station. - Traffic Control - Will assist with escorting students who are being released to their parents and exit them through the exit gate.